“See fight”: PaulO names singers with expensive cars, excludes Davido, he reacts

-Davido: Iyabo’s Ojo Paulo Lists Nigerian Singers Who Own Exquisite Cars, Excludes OBO, Singer Reacts
+Davido: Iyabo Ojo's PaulO Lists Nigerian Singers Who Own Exquisite Cars, Excludes OBO, Singer Reacts

 - Nigerian Afrobeats Davido reacted to a viral video between music executive PaulO and media personality Daddy Freeze

-- In the trending clip, Daddy Freeze and PaulO were on a Live Instagram chat where they talked about the music industry and the county’s economic
+- In the trending Instagram Live clip, the duo discussed the Nigerian music industry and the country’s economic conditions

-- PaulO listed the artists who had luxury cars in their garages and excluded Davido’s name, which caught the attention of the singer
+- PaulO listed the artists who had luxury cars in their garages and excluded Davido, which caught the attention of the singer

-A recent video of Nigerian music executive Paulo Okoye, also known as PaulO, went viral.
+A recent video of Nigerian music executive Paulo Okoye, also known as PaulO, went viral after a top musician gave his response.

-In the clip, he was seen on a live Instagram chat with media personality Daddy Freeze, where they discussed the top Afrobeats stars in the country.
+In the clip on Instagram Live, PaulO hosted media personality Daddy Freeze to discuss the top Afrobeats stars in the country.

-PaulO, also known as Nollywood actress Iyabo Ojo's lover, revealed that Wizkid owns over 10 cars, while Burna Boy’s garage is filled with some of the most expensive rides.
+PaulO, also known as Nollywood actress Iyabo Ojo's lover, stated that Wizkid owned over 10 cars, while Burna Boy’s garage was filled with some of the most expensive rides.

 Portable's UK tour postponed till further notice after messy spat with Olamide, Asake, fans weigh in